London Fashion Week tailors to Barbie fans and Nineties cool girls on day four

 The same could be said of Halpern’s collection, although, despite the glitz, there was something presciently real at play.
 Opening the show without any music, just the patter of heels on marbled floor, a model caped in blue with a dégradé headdress lapped the crowd alone.

-The acoustics of the Royal Exchange Bank where the show took place made this tribute to the late queen all the more haunting.
+The acoustics of the Royal Exchange Bank where the show took place made this tribute to the late Queen all the more haunting.
 Then, the show went on as planned.
 “It’s the only way I know how to do things, through clothing,” Michael Halpern told us after the show.
 This was his way of saying thank you and sorry.

 “For me, the most respectful thing you can do is keep on creating,” said Halpern.
 And boy, did he.
 Sumptuous velvet blazers glistened so much that actual rainbows scattered the floor before models.
 Meanwhile, unprecedented quantities of sequin dazzled the audience.
 Literally!